TheDigitalGarbologist/workflows-extension-template/doc/component_metadata.md

 ## `icon`

 The name of the icon file to use for the component.
 The icon must be in the `icons` folder in the root of the repository.
+Both PNG and SVG files are supported.

 ## `inputs`